Climate Plan | Summary | The Threat | Extinction | Feedbacks | Action | Policies | Feebates

-Without comprehensive and effective action, the situation in the Arctic is threatening to lead to near-term mass extinction of many species including humans, as described at the feedbacks page and at the extinction page and as also depicted by the image below.
+In the absence of comprehensive and effective action, the dire situation in the Arctic is threatening to lead to near-term mass extinction of many species including humans, as described at the feedbacks page and at the extinction page and as also depicted by the image below.

 Several lines of action are needed to combat this threat, for parallel implementation, as pictured in the diagram below.

 |[ from the post A rise of 18°C or 32.4°F by 2026? ]|